Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: Literature Review

+\textbf{Facial Recognition} Facial recognition is a branch of computer vision that studies techniques to extract information from face images.
+Typical tasks include face verification, a binary decision problem where two faces are compared to assess whether they represent the same person, and face identification, a classification problem that consists in assigning a label, or a name, to a face image.
 By definition, facial identification is a classification task.
-Classification, however, allows only a fixed number of output classes in the network, which is quite impractical for facial recognition, as a new network would have to be designed and trained every time a new person was to be identified.
+Classification, however, allows only a fixed number of output classes in the network, which is quite impractical for facial recognition as a new network would have to be designed and trained every time a new person was to be identified.
 The solution is to transition from a classification task to a more regression-like task with networks that generate meaningful representations of faces in the form of numerical vectors.

-Siamese neural networks, sometimes referred to as twin neural networks, are the most direct implementation of the concept of computing embeddings for classification purposes.
-They were first introduced in 1994 for the verification of hand-written signatures \cite{SiameseNetwork}, but only recently have they gained popularity, especially in computer vision.
-These networks are called \textit{siamese} because they are actually made of two neural networks that share weights and operate concurrently. \cite{SimilarityMetric} explains clearly how this structure works in practice to calculate the similarity between two faces: given two face images $I_1$ and $I_2$, and using a Siamese network of convolutional networks $G$ with a weight vector $W$, the similarity E between the two faces can be calculated as in Eq. \ref{eq:l2norm}.